 Tandem running behavior was clearly observed in G. fuscus and G. satsumensis, while it was unclear in G. nakajimai from both sexual and asexual populations (Figs. 1 and 2).

 First, these species showed distinct patterns in pair positioning when we observed behavioral interactions of mating pairs (or female-female pairs in asexual populations) in a pest dish arena.
-When we pooled the datasets within each species, pairs were found often within two body length distances across all species, where data distribution seemed to follow different patterns within or beyond two body lengths (Fig. 1AC).
-Thus, termites should have been in interaction when they were within two body lengths.
+When species-specific datasets were pooled, pairs were often found to be within two body length distances across all species, where data distribution seemed to follow different patterns within or beyond two body lengths (Fig. 1AC).
+It follows that termite dealates interact when at within two body lengths.

-Second, when termites were within two body lengths, spatial orientations of pairs were different.
-In G. satsumensis, pairs were often positioned in a single file, where females were either behind or in front of the males, and vice versa (Fig. 1AB).
-In G. fuscus, similarly positioned in a single file; females were often positioned behind males (Fig. 1AC).
-In contrast, we could not observe the clear following positioning in G. nakajimai in either sexual or asexual populations (Fig. 1AB).
+Second, when termites were within two body lengths, the spatial orientations of pairs differed.
+In G. satsumensis, pairs were often positioned in a single file, with the female either in front or behind of the male (Fig. 1AB) —i.e., they exhibit both female-led and male-led tandems.
+In G. fuscus, similarly positioned in a single file; tandems were more frequently male-led (Fig. 1AC).
+In contrast, we could not observe a clear positioning in G. nakajimai, with neither a leader nor a follower, in either sexual or asexual populations (Fig. 1AB).
 We used these observations for defining tandem runs; partners were in interaction when the distance was within two body lengths, and during interactions, pairs were in tandem runs when the female was in front of the male and the male was behind the female (and vice versa).

 Next, we looked into the details of the pairwise interactions for each pair.
-Tandem running behavior was highly variable across different pairs, even with the same species (Fig. 2A); some showed tandem runs during entire observations, while some did not show tandem runs at all.
+Tandem running behavior was highly variable across different pairs, even within species (Fig. 2A); some pairs showed tandem runs during entire observations, while some did not form tandem runs during the observation period.
 However, long tandem running (e.g., more than 40% of the observational time) was only observed in G. satsumensis (7/21) and G. fuscus (8/46), not in G. nakajimai.
 There was no significant difference in the proportion of the time for tandem running behavior among species (GLMM, χ23 = 3.74, P = 0.291).
 Within each species, there were differences in the proportion of time spent in tandem runs, where the female-led tandem run was more common than male-led in G. satsumensis (GLMM, χ21 = 22.92, P < 0.001), while male-led tandem runnings were more common than female-led tandem runnings in G. fuscus (χ21 = 26118, P < 0.001) or G. nakajimai (χ21 = 497.38, P < 0.001).
-Thus, the male is the more active sex for pairing in G. satsumensis, while the female is the more active sex for pairing in G. fuscus and G. nakajimai.
+Thus, the male is the more active sex (i.e., the follower) for pairing in G. satsumensis, while the female is the more active sex for pairing in G. fuscus and G. nakajimai.

+Sexual and asexual lineages of G. nakajimai do not maintain tandem runs